 Of course, My Personal Trainer Website is here to save the days with our top 5 tips for getting your first online training client.
 If you follow the steps below, repeatedly and consistently, you will get your first online training client.
 "Consistently" is italics there to emphasise the importance of never giving up!
 Let's get in to it!

 People are subjected to so many ads that they ignore them, but they do respond well to valuable content.

 Think about it, what do YOU do when the ads come on during a TV show, you make a cup of tea or check your phone right.
 And pay zero attention to the ads.

 We’re all so numb to ads and the common marketing tactics of 2006 that advertisers are having to spend more and more to get the attention of potential clients.

 But not everyone is struggling.
-Smart personal trainers are using inbound marketing methods (the same methods we teach) to attract new leads, sort them by how ready to buy those leads are and meet potential clients where they are in their buyer journey.
+Smart personal trainers are using inbound marketing methods to attract new leads, sort them by how ready to buy those leads are and meet potential clients where they are in their buyer journey.

 We do this by writing great content (like this blog post) and using Facebook retargeting pixels to see who visits certain pages of our website.

 For example, if you were to navigate from here to our Pricing page to find out more about our Managed Website service, you might see an ad on your Facebook news feed about it later.

 And the best bit, we won’t spend half as much on ads because we’re only advertising to people who show interest.

 All that from one blog post.
 Think about what you could do with 50 blog posts!